 Poland is a large country having a vibrant culture, a rich history, and having the nature of welcoming people.
 Poland is attracting more and more students every year.
 The country offers top-class education at affordable tuition fees as well as an affordable cost of living.
-Higher education in Poland has a good reputation, and the country is home to more than 400 institutions in which many of them have started offering programs in the English language for international students.
+Higher education in Poland has a good reputation, and the country is home to more than 400 institutions in which many of which have started offering programs in the English language for international students.
 It offers plenty of social and cultural opportunities.
 So those who are looking forward to study in Poland should also know about the intakes in Poland.

 Intakes in Poland